mayankkamboj47/forma/docs.md

 children : Further subtrees
 ```

-To use the parser on a file, issue the filename as a second argument parser.js
+To use the parser on a file, issue the filename as a second argument to script.js
 ```
-node parser.js <myFormaFile>.forma
+node script.js <myFormaFile>.forma
 ```
-The parse tree is by default saved in parsed.json, but we shall include the option for the
+The parse tree is by default saved in parsed.json, but can be customised in script.js
-user to customise this in the future.

-This parse tree is used further by `parseTreeToHTML.js` which generates an HTML form.
-It is also used by server.js to get some type metadata for the form.
+This parse tree is used by server.js to get some type metadata for the form.

 # Some rough ideas
 ```